eyrsec/helpers/README.md

 # helpers
-Scripts to help with common tasks.
+FCC tasks + Scripts to help with common tasks.